Home of the Three Sacred Treasures and the Three Great Samurai

 Nagoya Castle

-Can’t miss the overwhelming beauty of 1,049 sliding door paintings by Kano school, representing Owari Tokugawa's authority
+Can’t miss the overwhelming beauty of 1,049 sliding door paintings by the Kano school, representing Owari Tokugawa's authority

 Okazaki Castle